i-ntERPrise/intERPrise/README.md

 * Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the “delivery channel” (read “client”).
 * Absolutely no OPM (Original Program Model) code constructs will be acceptable.

-**NOTE**: for all the 0.n **alpha** releases: please focus all your efforts on the `CRD000F`, `DEB000F` and `CSH000F` tables and all their associated components, in order to familiarise yourself with architecture and how all components interrelate.
+**NOTE**: for all the 0.n **ALPHA** releases: please focus all your efforts on the `CRD000F`, `DEB000F` and `CSH000F` tables and all their associated components, in order to familiarise yourself with architecture and how all components interrelate.
 Should you have **any** suggestions on how the "Committee" (intERPrise Architectural and Standards Committee) can improve the architecture, to make it even more "open" and relevant, please forward your detailed suggestions to `management@i-nterprise.org`.

-As soon as we announce the availability of the **alpha** 1.0 release, you can start sharing code contributions.
+As soon as we announce the availability of the **ALPHA** 1.0 release, you can start sharing code contributions.
 Only code that implements and follow our published standards, will be considered for inclusion in future distros.

 ## Getting Started